lucendio/lecture-devops-infos/deliverables/exercise_concept.md

 The following questions might help to get inspired. *(To be seen only as suggestions)*

 * Where is your infrastructure hosted?
+* How do you allocate the underlying resources hosting your environments?
-* How is your infrastructure provisioned and bootstrapped?
+* How is everything provisioned?
 * Why did you choose one technology over the other?
 * How does CI/CD talk to the SCM and/or vice versa?
 * What are the names of your target environments?
-* How do you provision the underlying infrastructure hosting your environments?
 * How do you bootstrap all your components?
 Which of them do you actually need to bootstrap?
   If some of them don't need to be bootstrapped, why?
 * What is the difference between your environments?
 * Would some graphic(s) better illustrate your architectural design?